berdakh/berdakh.github.io/_pages/about.md

 Abibullaev, B. & Zollanvari, A. Learning Discriminative Spatiospectral Features of ERPs for Accurate Brain-Computer Interfaces. *IEEE Journal of Biomedical and Health Informatics*. [[Link]](https://ieeexplore.ieee.org/document/8613780)

 ---

+## What I Bring to Industry ML

+**Research mindset in a product context** — I ship systems, not just papers.
+I know when to iterate fast and when to invest in rigor.

+**Deep learning fundamentals** — Not wedded to any one domain or architecture.
+I understand *why* things work and can learn new frameworks quickly.

+**Evaluation discipline** — I build systems that survive honest testing.
+This mindset directly prevents production failures.

+**Collaborative problem-solving** — Experience working across teams (engineers, clinicians, domain experts) on high-stakes problems.

+**Pattern recognition across domains** — The principles that make a good signal processing model inform good vision and language models.
+Fundamentals transfer.

+---

+## Let's Connect

+I'm actively exploring opportunities where I can apply deep ML expertise, research rigor, and learning agility to solve real-world problems.
+Whether it's model development, evaluation, or pushing the boundaries of what deployed ML systems can do—I'm interested.

+Check out my repositories, papers, and projects.
+Feel free to reach out to discuss machine learning, research practices, or opportunities to collaborate.